bbatsov/metaredux/_posts/2020-12-07-migrating-from-disqus-to-hyvor-talk.md

 ## Migration Steps

-The migration itself is pretty simple and literally took me 5 minutes.
-The instructions I wrote are for Jekyll in particular, but the process is fairly generic, so I'm confident the bulk of them are applicable to most cases.
+The migration itself is pretty simple and literally took me 5 minutes.[^3] The instructions I wrote are for Jekyll in particular, but the process is fairly generic, so I'm confident the bulk of them are applicable to most cases.